This post provides several different free walking tours you can take in Toronto, covering a wide variety of subjects and locations in the city.

-There are also some tours which cover some of the more traditionally artistic sites in the city, including stops in Toronto’s “Village of Murals.”
+There are also some tours that cover some of the more traditionally artistic sites in the city, including stops in Toronto’s “Village of Murals.”

-Aside from their historic tours of the city, this company also offers a service which covers the subculture of graffiti art in Toronto over the course of 1 ½ hours.
+Aside from their historic tours of the city, this company also offers a service that covers the subculture of graffiti art in Toronto over the course of 1 ½ hours.